sheyanlalmohammed1/STAT-4830-CPT-MARL-project/report.md

 - **Computational Overhead:** The replay buffer (`1M` frames) demands significant memory, though its efficiency isn't directly measured.
 - **Training Stability:** No explicit stopping criterion is defined for convergence assessment, making it unclear when optimal performance is reached.
 - **No CPT Integration:** The current implementation does not include any CPT-based probability distortions or decision-making mechanisms.

+## **Experiments**

+In order to rigorously verify and understand CPT-based behavior in our multi-agent settings, we propose a series of experiments that evaluate both the qualitative and quantitative impacts of CPT transformations on agents’ policies and emergent dynamics.

+### **1. Baseline Comparison: CPT vs. Traditional MARL Agents**

+**Objective:**
+Determine if and how CPT-driven agents diverge from agents using standard expected reward maximization.

+**Setup:**
+- **Environments:** Use the predator-prey and Simple Tag environments from PettingZoo.
+- **Agent Variants:**
+  - **CPT Agents:** Incorporate CPT-based value transformations and probability weighting functions.
+  - **Standard Agents:** Use conventional RL objectives (e.g., expected cumulative rewards).

+**Metrics:**
+- **Nash-Convexity Gap:** Compare how far each population deviates from classical Nash equilibria.
+- **Divergence Metrics:** Compute Jensen-Shannon Divergence (JSD) and KL-Divergence between predicted action distributions and those expected under human-like CPT distortions.
+- **Reward Dynamics:** Plot cumulative reward trends over training iterations.

+**Expected Outcome:**
+CPT agents should display distinct risk-sensitive strategies—evidenced by different equilibrium properties and divergence in action selection compared to standard agents.

+### **2. CPT Parameter Sensitivity Analysis**

+**Objective:**
+Assess how varying the parameters in the CPT framework (e.g., $\alpha$, $\lambda$, $\beta$) affects agents' risk behavior and decision-making.

+**Setup:**
+- **Parameter Sweep:** Run experiments by varying:
+  - **Risk Sensitivity:** $\alpha$ in the value function.
+  - **Loss Aversion:** $\lambda$, controlling the penalty for losses.
+  - **Probability Distortion:** $\beta$, affecting the weighting of probabilities.
+- **Controlled Environment:** Use simplified scenarios with known risk/reward profiles to isolate the effect of each parameter.

+**Metrics:**
+- **Action Distribution Shifts:** Monitor changes in agents’ preference for “safe” versus “risky” actions.
+- **Performance Metrics:** Evaluate cumulative returns, Nash-Convexity Gap, and divergence measures as parameters change.

+**Expected Outcome:**
+Parameter variations should lead to predictable changes in risk attitudes.
+For example, higher $\lambda$ is expected to increase loss aversion, while variations in $\beta$ should modify the degree to which low-probability events are overweighted.

+### **3. Controlled Risk-Scenario Experiments**

+**Objective:**
+Validate that CPT agents make decisions consistent with the CPT framework by setting up scenarios where risk profiles are explicitly defined.

+**Setup:**
+- **Scenario Design:** Create mini-games or decision nodes where agents choose between:
+  - **A Safe Option:** Lower variance but moderate reward.
+  - **A Risky Option:** Higher variance with potential for both high reward and steep losses.
+- **Agent Variants:** Compare choices made by CPT-driven agents against those from standard agents.

+**Metrics:**
+- **Choice Frequencies:** Record the proportion of times each option is selected.
+- **Probability Weighting:** Analyze if the choice patterns align with the CPT probability weighting function (e.g., overweighting rare high-reward outcomes).

+**Expected Outcome:**
+CPT agents should prefer options in a way that reflects diminishing sensitivity and loss aversion, diverging from the risk-neutral strategies of traditional agents.

+### **4. Emergent Dynamics in Mixed-Agent Populations**

+**Objective:**
+Study how agents with heterogeneous risk preferences interact and influence overall game dynamics.

+**Setup:**
+- **Mixed Populations:** Deploy environments containing a mix of:
+  - Pure CPT agents (with varying parameter settings).
+  - Traditional expected reward agents.
+- **Dynamic Interaction:** Allow agents to interact over multiple episodes in competitive, cooperative, and mixed-motive scenarios.

+**Metrics:**
+- **Adaptation and Coordination:** Track changes in policy coordination, strategy adaptation, and overall performance.
+- **Equilibrium Analysis:** Evaluate the stability of learned strategies using Nash-Convexity Gap and divergence measures.
+- **Information Elicitation:** Monitor if agents begin to strategically reveal or hide aspects of their risk preferences.

+**Expected Outcome:**
+We expect to observe emergent dynamics where CPT agents display risk-sensitive behaviors that influence both cooperative and adversarial interactions.
+Their presence may also alter the equilibrium properties of the overall system, compared to homogeneous populations of standard agents.

+### **5. Robustness to Environmental Noise**

+**Objective:**
+Investigate whether CPT-based decision-making remains robust under varying levels of stochasticity and ambiguous reward landscapes.

+**Setup:**
+- **Noise Injection:** Introduce controlled noise into the reward signals or state transitions.
+- **Environmental Variants:** Test across several environment configurations (e.g., different obstacle densities in the predator-prey setting).

+**Metrics:**
+- **Policy Stability:** Assess how robust the CPT-driven policy is to noise by monitoring training stability and convergence rates.
+- **Behavioral Consistency:** Compare the consistency of risk-sensitive decisions under noisy conditions versus noiseless conditions.

+**Expected Outcome:**
+CPT agents should demonstrate resilience to noise, with their probability weighting and value distortions allowing them to better navigate uncertain outcomes compared to agents solely optimizing expected returns.

+### **6. Gradient and Learning Dynamics Analysis**

+**Objective:**
+Analyze how the introduction of CPT transformations affects policy gradient estimates and overall learning dynamics.

+**Setup:**
+- **Gradient Monitoring:** Track gradient norms and variance during training for both CPT and traditional agents.
+- **Learning Rate Adjustments:** Experiment with different learning rate schedules to mitigate potential instability caused by nonconvex CPT objectives.

+**Metrics:**
+- **Gradient Stability:** Record and compare gradient magnitudes and fluctuations.
+- **Convergence Behavior:** Evaluate the number of iterations to reach certain performance thresholds, and analyze the smoothness of the reward progression curves.

+**Expected Outcome:**
+Identifying potential challenges in gradient stability will inform further algorithmic adjustments (e.g., adaptive learning rates or regularization techniques) needed to successfully optimize CPT-driven policies.

 ## Next Steps